 Hey guys!
 My name is Adrienne and I believe a well fed life starts in the kitchen and goes from there.
 First, as a woman with PCOS (Polycystic Ovary Syndrome) I have discovered that food directly impacts the way I feel and how my body functions.
 Second, as a woman with a mad sweet tooth and a moderate amount of self-love I believe it is absolutely ok to bake that batch of gooey cookies from time to time.
 I am a consistent Sunday night meal planner with a skill to make a grocery list that provides us the exact amount of food needed for the week without letting any go to waste.
 After years of scouring the internet for a combination of healthy recipes along with a sprinkle of indulgent ones I want to share with you what I have found and recipes I have come up with myself.
 You can expect to find healthy weekly meal plans, grocery lists, recipes, my heart on adoption, foster care, and motherhood, DIY ideas, and more on staying well fed: body, mind, and soul.
-I am a redeemed believer, wife to a dude who used to live out of his truck, foster/adoptive mama, and still trying to figure out my well fed life.
+I am a redeemed believer, wife to a dude who used to live out of his truck, foster/adoptive mama, ovarian cancer survivor, and still trying to figure out my well fed life.
 Let’s share this journey together!

 My husband, Steven, and myself on our wedding day.
 12.29.13.
 I’m sure I’ll share more about our love story and wedding throughout our time together on the blog!

 This is our daughter, Evy.
 She is a precious gift.
 We are so honored to be her parents.

 This is our dog Sadie.
 She is a 12 year old Silkie Terrier.
 She enjoys car rides, staring out windows, and eating cat poop. (ugh at the last part).